 There is an annual Tiger Fish Tournament at Kariba which attracts fishermen from all over Africa and further afield.
+This competition is always well attended with some amazing specimens showcased at the end of each day.

 There are many other fish species to be found in Lake Kariba and a wide selection of catches such as: